hztBUAA/RTOS-Bench/docs/source/3-Extending_rt-bench.markdown

    - `clean-new_set`: This target has to clean all the compilation and execution byproducts, including data, object files and executables generated.
      `clean-new_set` has also to be included as dependency of the `clean` target.

-   Finally the newly created target have to be added to the grouped targets, creating a new group if necessary
+   Finally, the newly created target have to be added to the grouped targets, creating a new group if necessary
 3. The benchmark set is to be described as a module in a .dox or .md file.

     All the details of the benchmark set, including submodule setup, compilation, benchmarks general usage have to be described in this file.